 We are enormously grateful for the support we have received from the local communities and, of course, our tireless volunteers who have worked to bring the project to its current stage.

-The scheme has been made possible in part thanks to Tarmac plc. (previously Lafarge), who are providing the land required for the project, materials at prime cost, as well as grants totalling over £680,000 through their Landfill Communities Fund.
+The scheme has been made possible in part thanks to Tarmac plc. (previously Lafarge), who are providing the land required for the project, materials at prime cost, as well as grants totaling over £680,000 through their Landfill Communities Fund.
+A longer thank you to our major funder can be viewed separately.
 The remaining match funding has been provided by public donations and grants from, amongst others, Friends of the Great Central Main Line, the Garfield Weston Foundation, the Harry Hames Cottage Charity, the Helen Jean Cope Charity and the Edward Cadbury Charitable Trust.
 The enormous level of support from Tarmac for this project, through both their Landfill Communities Fund and through donations of materials and services, is particularly appreciated.
 We are also grateful to our supporters and the local community for raising the substantial contribution that was required to release the large Tarmac grants.
 We now have an opportunity to create an outstanding recreational and educational resource for our local communities to enjoy.